Jason Houghtaling

-Jason Houghtaling is an American football coach who is the offensive line coach for the Tennessee Titans of the National Football League (NFL).
+Jason Houghtaling is an American football coach who is currently the assistant offensive line coach for the New England Patriots of the National Football League (NFL).
 Houghtaling served as the head football coach at Wagner College from 2015 to 2019, compiling a record of 16–40.

 Coaching career

 Houghtaling was hired by the Tennessee Titans as an offensive line assistant on February 11, 2021.

+On February 5, 2025, Houghtaling was announced as the assistant offensive line coach for the New England Patriots under head coach Mike Vrabel.